Swimming with Dwarf Minke Whales

 Cairns Dwarf Minke Whale Trips

 Cairns dwarf minke whale trips are provided on liveaboard dive boats, which travel up to the Ribbon Reefs to provide exclusive, in-water experiences and encounters.
 These dive boats have multi-day itineraries, lasting anywhere from 3 days 3 nights to 7 nights and 8 days.
-Day trips are available with departures from both Cairns and Port Douglas however these are not dedicated minke whale trips but do offer travelers frequent sightings throughout the season.
+Day trips are available with departures from both Cairns and Port Douglas however these are not dedicated minke whale trips but do offer travellers frequent sightings throughout the season.

 Booking a Swim with Dwarf Minke Whales Trip